quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint detects a potential stateless reset when a packet with a short header either cannot be decrypted or is marked as a duplicate packet.
-The endpoint then compares the last 16 octets of the packet with the Stateless Reset Token provided by its peer, either from the NEW_CONNECTION_ID frame or the server transport parameters.
+The endpoint then compares the last 16 octets of the packet with the Stateless Reset Token provided by its peer, either in a NEW_CONNECTION_ID frame or the server's transport parameters.
 If these values are identical, the endpoint MUST enter the draining period and not send any further packets on this connection.
 If the comparison fails, the packet can be discarded.

 #### Calculating a Stateless Reset Token